• Level of education

 Read more

-Elements of elementary mechanics (undergraduate level)
+Elements of elementary mechanics (bachelor's degree level)

 Elements on particle diffusion (particle balance, diffusion equation)